molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Nondeterministic API</aside>

 The application under test queries a third-party API with production data.
-The test searches for “flower” and Flickr returns different results with each test run.
+The test searches for “flower” and with each test run, Flickr returns potentially different results.

 There are two ways to deal with this dependency during testing:

 - Test against the real Flickr API
-- Fake the Flickr API and return a fixed response.
+- Fake the Flickr API and return a fixed response

 If we test against the real Flickr API, we cannot be specific in our expectations due to changing search results.
 We can only test the search results and the full photo superficially.
-We do not know the URL or title of the clicked photo.
-We do know that “flower” needs to be in the title or tags.
+We merely know that the clicked photo has “flower” in its title or tags.

 <aside class="margin-note">Real vs. fake API</aside>